CNES/cars/docs/source/usage/plugins.rst

 Plugins
 =======

-This section describes optional plugins possibilities of CARS.
+This section describes optional plugin possibilities of CARS.

 .. note::